 On 6 June 2019, the African Union has suspended Sudan's membership "with immediate effect."

 As well a member of the Union is the Sahrawi Republic

-, which established itself in Africa as a sovereign state, recognized by the African Union and 47 UN members as the representative government of Western Sahara, which is claimed by Morocco.
+, which established itself in northwest Africa as a sovereign state, recognized by the African Union and 47 UN members as the representative government of Western Sahara, which is claimed by Morocco.

 declared itself to be independent from Somalia and is de facto a state although it is not recognized as a sovereign nation by any other country.

 There are several dependent territories still controlled by former colonial powers, like the Tromelin Island and Mayotte, controlled by France

 , and the Ascension Island and Saint Helena which are administered by the UK